-7.14.2 Type 1 image, one load region and contiguous execution regions
+7.13.2 Type 1 image, one load region and contiguous execution regions

-A Type 1 image consists of a single load region in the load view and three execution regions in the execution view.
+A Type 1 image consists of a single load region in the load view and up to four execution regions in the execution view.
 The execution regions are placed contiguously in the memory map.